Beamstrahlung monitoring at SuperKEKB upgrade 2023: Results

-The beam size at SuperKEKB is measured by the X-ray monitor (XRM)~\cite{xrm}.
-The XRMs are installed in both the HER ($e^-$) and LER ($e^+$) rings, at 641.4 and 1397.7$\,$m respectively from the IP.
-Using the Twiss parameters at their location, it is possible to obtain an estimate of the emittance, and through the optical transfer matrices it is possible to estimate the beam size at the IP, which is the quantity we are interested in.
+The beams sizes at SuperKEKB is measured by the X-ray monitor (XRM)~\cite{xrm}.
+Two XRM monitors are installed at the HER ($e^-$) and LER ($e^+$) rings, at 641.4$\,$m and 1397.7$\,$m from the IP, respectively.
+Using the Twiss parameters at their location, it is possible to estimate of the emittance, and through the optical transfer matrices it is possible to obtain an estimation of the beams sizes at the IP, which are the quantities we are interested in.

-Figs.~\ref{p:res-sigy-ler} and~\ref{p:res-sigy-her} show the results for the vertical sizes of the beams $\sigma_y$.
+Figs.~\ref{p:res-lsigy} and~\ref{p:res-hsigy} show the results for the vertical sizes of the beams $\sigma_y$.
 We are also interested in the LER/HER ratio on $\sigma_y$ at IP.
 In fact, KEKB had a vertical beam size for the LER that was consistently larger than the corresponding one for the HER.
-This corresponds to one beam being unfocused, causing significant luminosity degradation, which is an effect that we want to prevent at SuperKEKB.
-Fig.~\ref{p:res-sigy-ratio} shows the ratio $\sigma_y$ LER/HER.
-The plots related to horizontal beam widths and their ratio are shown in Figs.~\ref{p:res-sigx-ler} to~\ref{p:res-sigx-ratio}.
+This corresponds to one beam being unfocused, causing luminosity degradation, which is an effect that we want to prevent at SuperKEKB.
+Fig.~\ref{p:res-lhsigy} shows the ratio of the LER and HER vertical sizes $\sigma_y$.
+The plots related to horizontal beam widths and their ratio are shown in Figs.~\ref{p:res-lsigx} to~\ref{p:res-lhsigx}.